YiannisChen/Artificial-Intelligence-Basics/README.md

 This project implements a decision tree classifier using the `sklearn` library, with a focus on calculating entropy as a key part of decision tree algorithms like ID3.
 It also demonstrates how to preprocess a dataset, train a decision tree model, and compute the information entropy of the dataset’s classification labels.

+4. Neural Network for Handwritten Digit Recognition

+This project implements a neural network for recognizing handwritten digits from the dataset.
+The neural network is designed with adjustable parameters to explore the effects of different parameters on model performance.
+It allows for experiments with varying learning rates, hidden layer sizes, number of epochs, and dataset sizes.